NethServer/dev/handbook/issues.md

 This helps the developer keep track of pending tasks to address after completing their current task.

 When an issue is marked as in progress, it means that the assignee is actively working on it.
-Multiple assignees can collaborate on the same issue.
+Multiple assignee can collaborate on the same issue.

 Thus, the assignee not only shows who is responsible for a task but also assists in future planning and task management.